How to Visit Colombia’s Rosario Islands from Cartagena

 How to Get to the Rosario Islands from Cartagena

-You will need to take a boat to get to the Rosario Islands from Cartagena.
+First, let’s get this out of the way, you will need to take a boat to get to the Rosario Islands from Cartagena.

 There are no organized trips or transportation from other cities in Colombia, and you cannot fly to the islands, so taking a boat is the only option for how to get from Cartagena to the Rosario Islands.